HsienHung/Hackathon_2/README.md

 Overall, composition in the game code enhances code modularity, reusability, and flexibility by allowing objects to be composed of other objects, facilitating the creation of complex systems and promoting a modular design approach.

 ## How linked lists play a role in the game.
+1. Inventory Class:
+The **Inventory** class represents a player's inventory, which stores various items they acquire during the game.
+The inventory is implemented as a singly linked list.
+Each item in the inventory is represented by a node (**Node** struct) containing information such as the item's name, quantity, and description.
+The **Inventory** class has a pointer to the head of the linked list, denoted by the **head** member variable.
+This allows for efficient insertion, deletion, and traversal of inventory items.

+The linked list structure enables adding new items to the inventory by creating a new node and updating the appropriate pointers.
+It also allows for removing items by adjusting the pointers to bypass the node representing the item to be removed.
+Traversing the linked list allows the game to display the inventory items and perform operations on them, such as using or manipulating specific items.

+2. Pokemon Class:
+The **Pokemon** class represents a player's collection of Pokémon.
+The collection is stored as a linked list, where each node (**pokemonList** struct) corresponds to a Pokémon.
+Each node holds information about a Pokémon, including its name, type, level, HP, energy, attack, and experience points (EXP).
+The linked list structure allows for dynamic management of the Pokémon collection, enabling additions, removals, and traversals.

+The linked list facilitates the addition of new Pokémon to the collection by creating a new node and adjusting the appropriate pointers.
+It also allows for removing Pokémon by updating the pointers to bypass the node representing the Pokémon to be removed.
+Traversing the linked list enables various operations on the Pokémon, such as displaying their information, initiating battles, or performing actions related to the player's Pokémon.

+3. Map Class:
+The **Map** class represents the game's map, which consists of a sequence of cities.
+The cities are stored as nodes in a linked list.
+Each node (**Node** struct) contains a **City** object and a pointer to the next city in the sequence.
+The linked list structure allows for easy traversal between cities by following the pointers.

+When a player visits a city, the game can access the information stored within the **City** object encapsulated in the linked list node.
+The linked list structure facilitates navigating the map, determining the current city, and providing options for the player to choose the next destination.

+4. Pokedex Class:
+The **Pokedex** class manages information about different Pokémon types and their associated Pokémon.
+Each type of Pokémon is represented by a separate linked list.
+The linked list is implemented using the **TypeNode** struct, where each node holds the name of the Pokémon type and a pointer to a linked list of Pokémon of that type (**PokemonInfo** struct).

+The linked list structure enables efficient retrieval and display of Pokémon based on their types.
+When the game needs to display Pokémon of a specific type, it can traverse the linked list corresponding to that type and access the information stored in each node.
+This allows for presenting the player with relevant Pokémon information, such as their names, HP, energy, attack, and skills.

+Overall, linked lists play a crucial role in the game by providing a dynamic and efficient data structure for managing various collections of objects.
+Whether it's the inventory, Pokémon collection, map cities, or Pokémon information, linked lists enable dynamic updates, efficient traversal, and easy access to the relevant data, enhancing the overall gameplay experience.
 ## Screenshots of the game.

 ![download](https://github.com/HsienHung/Hackathon_2/assets/96227834/74c57a6f-acb8-4f46-b3b5-232ef1540dcf)